-Even if the judge decides not to suspend your driver’s license, your insurance company may decide to drop your coverage.
+Even if the judge decides not to suspend your driver’s license, your insurance company may choose to drop your coverage.
 If you have a job that involves driving, that is a big deal.
 The insurance company may even choose to cancel your employer’s insurance if they keep you around.
 Your employer may have no choice but to terminate you.

 Fewer Employment Opportunities

-If you ever want to leave your current company and apply for other jobs, you may have trouble.
+f you ever want to leave your current company and apply for other jobs, you may have trouble.
 Many employers these days conduct background checks on potential applicants and may be reluctant to hire those with criminal records.
 This is especially true if the job you are applying for requires driving.